-Introduction to foundational concepts in biology, chemistry, and mathematics: Students take introductory classes that, in parallel, discuss the importance of interactions, energy, dynamics, equilibrium, and proportional reasoning.
+In your first year, you’ll gain an introduction to the foundational concepts in biology, chemistry, and mathematics, taking classes that, in parallel, discuss the importance of interactions, energy, dynamics, equilibrium, and proportional reasoning.
 Many entry points into the major are available; however, most first-year students take Introduction to Chemistry (I, II), Introduction to Biology I, and Calculus (I, II).

-Reinforce foundational concepts in biology, chemistry, and physics: Students take intermediate and core courses that reinforce the importance of interactions, energy, dynamics, equilibrium, and proportional reasoning.
+In your second year, you’ll take intermediate and core courses that reinforce the importance of interactions, energy, dynamics, equilibrium, and proportional reasoning.
 Additionally, a communication course is offered to learn evidence-based scientific writing and speaking.
-Second-year students take Organic Chemistry I, Introduction to Biology II, Physics I, and a seminar course in chemistry or biology.
+You’ll also take Organic Chemistry I, Introduction to Biology II, Physics I, and a seminar course in chemistry or biology.

-Core Biochemistry interdisciplinary experience: Students explore the intersection of biology, chemistry, mathematics, and physics.
+Your third year is your Core Biochemistry interdisciplinary experience: explore the intersection of biology, chemistry, mathematics, and physics.
 In-class and laboratory experiences model interdisciplinary communication and use of foundational concepts to understand complex biological phenomena.
-The Junior Seminar strengthens evidence-based scientific writing and speaking and prepares students for the Senior Project.
-Third-year students take biochemistry, molecular biology, physical chemistry, and the Junior Seminar.
+The Junior Seminar strengthens evidence-based scientific writing and speaking and prepares you for the Senior Comp.

-Mastering interdisciplinary thinking: Students take advanced courses in biology and chemistry that strengthen interdisciplinary communication and utilization of field-specific foundational concepts to understand complex biological phenomena.
-The Senior Comp (biology or chemistry) is a two-semester project under the mentorship of a Biochemistry faculty advisor, allowing students to develop relevant biochemical hypotheses and carry out investigations to test their original ideas.
+In your final year, you’ll take advanced courses in biology and chemistry that strengthen interdisciplinary communication and utilization of field-specific foundational concepts to understand complex biological phenomena.
+The Senior Comp (biology or chemistry) is a two-semester project under the mentorship of a Biochemistry faculty advisor, allowing you to develop relevant biochemical hypotheses and carry out investigations to test their original ideas.